ulfelder/earlywarningproject-statrisk-replication/README.md

 earlywarningproject-statrisk-replication
 ========================================

-This repository contains R scripts and links to the data required to replicate---and, if desired, to modify or to extend---statistical risk assessments I generate for the Early Warning Project.
-Please direct questions or bug reports to me, Jay Ulfelder, at ulfelder <at> gmail <dot> com.
-To learn more about the Early Warning Project, see [this FAQ](http://cpgearlywarning.wordpress.com/about/frequently-asked-questions/).
+This repository contains R scripts and links to the data required to reproduce---and, if desired, to modify or to extend---statistical risk assessments I generate for the Early Warning Project.
+Please direct questions or bug reports to me at ulfelder <at> gmail <dot> com.
+To learn more about the design of our statistical risk assessment process and the Early Warning Project more generally, see [this FAQ](http://cpgearlywarning.wordpress.com/about/frequently-asked-questions/).

 The process of generating these risk assessments has two stages: 1) data ingestion, compilation, and transformation; and 2) modeling.
 The R scripts in this repository are prefixed accordingly (data or model).
 You can follow the process all the way from the raw source data to forecasts based on the most recent data available, or you can load the compiled and transformed data set and proceed directly to stage 2, modeling.

+It is important to note at the start that replication of this modeling process will not precisely reproduce the risk assessments reported by the Early Warning Project.
+These assessments are an average of three forecasts, one of which is produced by Random Forests.
+As the name implies, each application of Random Forests to the same data will produce slightly different results.
+When the process is properly reproduced, the results should be quite similar but not exactly the same.

 __DIRECTORY STRUCTURE__
 _______________________